lukas/colorizer/README.md

 $ python color.py
 ```

 ## Submitting your results

 You'll can submit your best runs to our [benchmark](https://app.wandb.ai/wandb/colorizer-applied-dl/benchmark).
-The user who submits the top result will receive a fully-paid scholarship to our [Applied Deep Learning](https://www.wandb.com/applied-deep-learning) course in San Francisco (6 weeks, 2 evening hours per week, attendance in person required).

-## Deadline

-The deadline for submissions is 6pm PT on Monday April 22nd, 2019.

 ## Evaluation